 Stalin had no illusions about the Soviet people of the 20s model.
 This society was poisoned by revolution, civil war and terror.
 The people, infinitely far from the ideals of a brighter future (the new “golden age”, civilization and the society of the future), could be encouraged to superhuman efforts only by two methods - by forcing and creating an attractive image of the future.
 Coercion became the lever that set the system in motion, gave an initial impetus and provided first results.
 Coercion was carried out by various methods: harsh repressive collectivization, super-harsh punishment for any wrongdoing, forced labor of prisoners, hard work for a small fee (for example, on collective farms).

 These were very tough methods.
 But without them, the peoples of Russian (Soviet) civilization were doomed to historical defeat and disappearance from the planet.
-Without them, the USSR would not have carried out collectivization and industrialization, had not created a powerful military-industrial complex and advanced armed forces, could not have survived in World War II, and became a victim of Germany, Japan, the United States, and England.
-Already from the mid-30-s, when industry rose, a powerful system of material incentive appeared.
+Without them, the USSR would not have carried out collectivization and industrialization, had not created a powerful military-industrial complex and advanced armed forces, could not have survived in World War II, and became a victim of Germany, Japan, the USA and England.
+Already in the mid-30s, when industry rose, a powerful system of material interest appeared.
 There was money for bonuses, products, goods and services for which they could be spent.
 The best workers, employees, tankmen, pilots, etc., were encouraged.

 Thus, coercion in the Stalinist system is not the result of the bloodthirstiness of the Soviet leader and his entourage, or the inherent property of communism, as Western liberals try to explain to us, but a vital necessity.
 Coercion and cruel methods came from the catastrophe of the 1917 year and the hopeless situation of the USSR-Russia in 1920 - the beginning of the 1930-s.
 Stalin was not a villain, an executioner.
 As soon as it became possible to reward people for their hard work and achievements, Stalin immediately began to use the “carrot”.
 And the further, the more.
 So, from 1947 of the year, they began to regularly reduce prices for goods.